1910 Queensland Rugby League season: Senior Grade

 Six teams competed for the QARL Senior premiership and Francis Cup.
 East Brisbane and Ipswich joined North Brisbane, South Brisbane, Toombul and Valley.

-Two “rounds” of matches were played.
+Two round robins of matches were played.
 After the first round of five matches each, Toombul led.
 At the completion of the second round, Ipswich were ahead on points.
 Under the competition rules, Toombul were allowed to challenge Ipswich in a final.
-When the final was drawn, a second match was required.
+No semi-finals were held this year, which is especially unusual as Toombul, Norths, and Valleys all finished on 10 competition points.
+When the final was drawn 10 all, a second match was required.

 The first final was played at the Exhibition Ground on 3 September.
 Attired in their red, white and blue uniforms, Toombul scored two tries, converting one, and kicked a penalty to lead 10 to nil at “lemon time” (half-time).
 Ipswich, in green jerseys, came back, scoring two converted tries during the second half to level the scores.
 In the closing stages, “The Ipswichians were playing all over Toombul now, but the latter team defended well, and full time came without further score.”

 The second final was played at the Brisbane Cricket Ground, Woolloongabba on 10 September.
 The first half was again close, Ipswich leading two-nil at the break.
-Ipswich had the better of the second half, and finished winners of the match, and the premiership trophy, the Francis Cup.
+Ipswich had the better of the second half, and finished the match with a final score of 17-2, winning the Francis Cup.